By USA specialist David

 At the bottom of the estate lies Biltmore village.
 Vanderbilt wanted his servants to have the best quality of life possible and built this village for them.
 By setting up a community at the entrance to the estate, within easy walking distance to work, he created an area his servants could call their own, and in turn was rewarded with their loyalty.
 The area has now been revamped into a smart shopping area.

 Don’t miss the opportunity to sample some local dishes in a city well-known for its barbecues.
 12 Bones Smokehouse, which serves up sticky ribs, is a personal favourite, and has played host to Barack Obama twice.
 It’s very much a spit and sawdust venue, where I was introduced to grits, a dish made of ground corn similar to porridge or polenta, and eaten with a variety of flavourings such as blue cheese.

 Driving through Great Smoky Mountains to Cherokee

-From Asheville, head towards the Great Smoky Mountains to witness a thick vapour hanging in the air like smoke signals.
+From Asheville, head toward the Great Smoky Mountains to witness a thick vapour hanging in the air like smoke signals.
 This fog-like mist is emitted by the surrounding trees, and is, unsurprisingly, what gives the park its name.
-The native American town of Cherokee, where the Blue Ridge Parkway ends, sits at the entrance to the park and is a great base from which to explore.
+The Native American town of Cherokee, where the Blue Ridge Parkway ends, sits at the entrance to the park and is a great base from which to explore.

 Great Smoky Mountains is America’s most visited national park and there are plenty of ways to fill your time here.
 Embark on one of the many walking trails, cross Mile High Swinging Bridge, the country’s highest suspension footbridge, to reach the peak of Grandfather Mountain for panoramic views of your misty surroundings.